 Good For: Most sex toys.

-Leather sex toys and fetish items, like whips and chastity belts, can be hard to keep clean, as leather is a very porous material.
+Leather sex toys and fetish items, like whips and chastity belts and cuffs, can be hard to keep clean, as leather is a very porous material.
 Saddle soap and warm water can usually be used safely on leather items, and diluted hydrogen peroxide or rubbing alcohol solutions can be used to disinfect leather.
 Mink oil and leather conditioners may also be used to keep leather soft and supple, and prevent it from cracking.
 (If you need some help getting these things dirty, check out Why Bondage Can Be So Much Fun.)

 Sharing sex toys is the surest way to share germs.
 Any time you share a sex toy between two or more individuals, it's always a good idea to wash it between uses.
 Condoms can be placed over penetrative toys and changed between uses for extra protection.
 Although most toys can be sufficiently cleaned and sanitized, some toys made from porous materials, like leather and rubber, can trap harmful pathogens.
 These toys should only be used by one person to prevent the spread of germs.